Cozy Peach Kitchen

 Notes

 1. Tofu: I use firm or extra firm tofu, but medium firm or super firm also work if that’s what you have on hand.
+Super firm will cook more quickly.

 2. Herbs: Fresh parsley, thyme, and oregano can be used in place of dry.
-Use 1 and ½ teaspoons fresh herbs for each dry herb.
+Use 1 ½ teaspoons fresh herbs for each dry herb.

 3. Nutritional yeast has a strong flavor.
 Decrease to 2 or 3 tablespoons for a lighter flavor.